The Rocks, Sydney, New South Wales © Archie Sartracom/Tourism Australia

 Spirits of the Red Sand

 There are few opportunities to learn about Queensland’s Aboriginal community that are quite as comprehensive, and at times confronting, as Spirits of the Red Sand, a show based on real-life Aboriginal encounters with the British in the 1800s.
-As part of the two-and-a-half hour show, you’ll enjoy a barbecue dinner where you can mingle with the actors, hear their stories and learn more about their experiences in this part of the state.
-The ‘set’ is an authentic 19th-century town, halfway between Brisbane and the Gold Coast.
-As part of the audience you’ll move between different set locations over the course of the evening, making you feel part of the action.
-This intimate and moving experience will leave you with a greater appreciation for traditional customs and changing beliefs among the state’s Aboriginal community, and how colonisation has impacted their lives today.
+As part of the two-and-a-half-hour show, you’ll enjoy a hearty 3-course dinner where you can meet and mingle with the cast.
+The ‘set’ is an authentic 19th-century town, located at Beenleigh – halfway between Brisbane and the Gold Coast.
+As part of the audience, you’ll move between different set locations over the course of the evening, making you feel like a part of the action.
+By day, the Welcome to Country Aboriginal Experience offers an interactive discovery into traditional Aboriginal life, including ancient ceremonies and traditions, didgeridoo playing, weaponry, boomerang painting, spear throwing, and an introduction to camp life.

 Koorie Heritage Trust